 About Your Fund: The Fund seeks to achieve its investment objectives by investing primarily in the public utility industry.
 Under normal market conditions, more than 65% of the Fund's total assets are invested in a diversified portfolio of equity and fixed income securities of public utility companies engaged in the production, transmission or distribution of electric energy, gas or telephone services.
-The Fund does not currently use derivatives and has no investments in complex or structured investment vehicles.
+The Fund does not use derivatives and has no investments in complex or structured investment vehicles.

 The Fund seeks to provide investors with a stable monthly dividend that is primarily derived from current fiscal year earnings and profits.
-The Investment Company Act of 1940 and related SEC rules generally prohibit investment companies from distributing long-term capital gains more often than once in a twelve - month period.
+The Investment Company Act of 1940 and related SEC rules generally prohibit investment companies from distributing long-term capital gains more often than once in a twelve-month period.
 However, in 2008, the SEC granted the Fund's request for exemptive relief from that prohibition, and the Fund is now permitted, subject to certain conditions, to make periodic distributions of long-term capital gains as frequently as twelve times a year.
-In connection with the exemptive relief, in February 2008 the Board of Directors reaffirmed the current 6.5 cent per share monthly distribution rate and formalized the monthly distribution process by adopting a Managed Distribution Plan ("MDP").
-The Board reviews the operation of the MDP on a quarterly basis, with the most recent review having been conducted in December 2015, and retains an independent consultant to review the plan annually.
+In connection with the exemptive relief, in February 2008 the Board of Directors reaffirmed the current 6.5 cent per share monthly distribution rate and formalized the monthly distribution process by adopting a Managed Distribution Plan (MDP).
+The Board reviews the operation of the MDP on a quarterly basis, with the most recent review having been conducted in December 2017, and the Adviser uses data provided by an independent consultant to review for the Board the MDP annually.
 The MDP is described on the inside front cover of this report and in a Question and Answer format on the Fund's website, www.dnpselectincome.com.

-The use of leverage enables the Fund to borrow at short-term rates and invest at longer-term rates.
-As of October 31, 2015, the Fund's leverage consisted of \$300 million of preferred stock and \$700 million of debt.
-On that date the total amount of leverage represented approximately 29% of the Fund's total assets.
+The use of leverage enables the Fund to borrow at short-term rates and invest in higher yielding securities.
+As of October 31, 2017, the Fund's total leverage consisted of \$300 million of floating rate preferred stock, \$300 million of fixed rate secured notes and \$400 million of floating rate secured debt outstanding under a committed loan facility.
+On that date the total amount of leverage represented approximately 26% of the Fund's total assets.
 The amount and type of leverage used is reviewed by the Board of Directors based on the Fund's expected earnings relative to the anticipated costs (including fees and expenses) associated with the leverage.
 In addition, the long-term expected benefits of leverage are weighed against the potential effect of increasing the volatility of both the Fund's net asset value and the market value of its common stock.
 Historically, the tendency of the U.S. yield curve to exhibit a positive slope (i.e., long-term rates higher than short-term rates) has fostered an environment in which leverage can make a positive contribution to the earnings of the Fund.
 There is no assurance that this will continue to be the case in the future.
 A decline in the difference between short-term and long-term rates could have an adverse effect on the income provided from leverage.
-If the use of leverage were to cease being beneficial, the amount and type of leverage employed by the Fund could potentially be modified or eliminated.
+If the Fund were to conclude that the use of leverage was likely to cease being beneficial, it could modify the amount and type of leverage it uses or eliminate the use of leverage entirely.